joseortega9988/UltrasonicAudioAnalysis/README.md

 Once the script identifies the audio file with the hidden message, it converts that particular file to play the secret code within an audible range of frequencies.

+## Result of the sript

+the result of the script is the sound4_demodulated.wav file audio

 For more details of how it works please see the comments on the code.